 Had I not taken deliberate action to ensure my arrest for an offense that carries a possible minimum jail term of a year my case would have remained under the control of the corrupt judge who unlawfully suspended my driver's license....

-but now I could present my case and evidence of local corruption to a jury.
+but now I could present my case and evidence of local corruption not only to a local jury but eventually to a federal jury.

 on the basis of my so-called creation of a risk of death or injury to others.....